Sarsaparilla Root

 Traditional use (educational)

-Sarsaparilla root has a layered traditional history spanning continents:
+Sarsaparilla root has a layered history spanning continents:

-- Spanish colonizers exported the root to Europe in the 16th century, where it became one of the most commercially significant New World botanicals
+• Spanish traders exported the root to Europe in the sixteenth century, where it became one of the most commercially significant New World botanicals of its era

-- in 19th-century America, sarsaparilla became a popular beverage flavoring — "sarsaparilla" drinks were sold at soda fountains and general stores, and the root was a component of early root beer formulations
+• in nineteenth-century America, sarsaparilla became a popular beverage flavoring — "sarsaparilla" drinks were sold at soda fountains and general stores, and the root was a component of early root-beer formulations

-- the root maintained a parallel life in folk herbalism across the Americas, referenced in a variety of traditional contexts distinct from its beverage identity
+• the root maintained a parallel life in folk herbalism across the Americas, referenced in a range of traditional contexts distinct from its beverage identity

 What research says